green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-ac-mcp-machine.md

 ### Input Parameters

 - `-i`: interval in milliseconds.
 By default the measurement interval is 100 ms.
+- `-e`: Output energy instead of power
+- `-o`: One-Shot mode.
+Ouput only one reading (In case `-e` is also supplied the first value is non-sensical and will be 0.
+Only subsequent calls are useful)
+- `-x`: Dump Range1 (0x00AE) and Range2 (0x00BE) register contents and

 ```bash
 ./metric-provider-binary -i 100